 With anything below 8, do let me know what’s needing more attention.
 As ever, let me have your questions and thoughts and, particularly important to me, do let me have your examples of small safe experiments you design and implement.

-So I can pinch them!
-Just joking; if you want a credit, just ask.
+So I can pinch them, in my turn!
+If you want a credit, just ask, but no client is named on this website.
 Most have to be anonymous for obvious reasons.

-I start by taking liberties with a saying that emerges from modern physics, namely:
+No I am going to take liberties with a saying that emerges from modern physics, namely:

 Matter shapes space and space tell matter where to go; or put it another way …..